the-rdk/the-rdk.github.io/content/about/about.md

 engineering.
 We hope this environment encourages members to produce interesting work and create opportunities for collaboration.

 We are open to new members keen on exploring their interests and developing their literary skills alongside frens.
+See [here](/book) for how to join.